awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

 ## Tear down AWS resources

-There is no additional charge for AWS Proton, but you will be charged for the AWS resources created by deploying environments and services, such as Fargate tasks.
-When you are finished with this tutorial, you may wish to delete your Proton environments and services.
+You don't get charged for using AWS Proton or for creating templates.
+However, when you provision other AWS resources, like Fargate tasks, by deploying environments and services, you are charged for these resources.
+When you are finished with this tutorial, you may want to delete your Proton environments and services by running the following commands.

 ```
 $ aws proton delete-service --name my-tutorial-service